 When it comes to conversion rates, there are some things you will want to look for.

 You also want to see which channels are becoming better.
-If you find that some of your channels become better than others, you may want to invest more in improving the RII on these channels.
+If you find that some of your media become better than others, you may want to invest more in improving the RII on these channels.

 You should also see the conversion rates per device.